lit/lit/dev-docs/design/how-lit-works.md

 ## About this Document

-This is a high-level overview for how lit-html works, what makes it fast, and how the code is organized.
+This is an overview for how lit-html works, what makes it fast, and how the code is organized.
 It's intended for contributors, or anyone who is interested in the inner workings of lit-html.

 All the source code described by this document can be found in [`lit-html.ts`](https://github.com/lit/lit/blob/main/packages/lit-html/src/lit-html.ts).